evolution-gaming/recruitment/backend/SlotsGameServer.md

   * The outcome should include the new balance
 * It should accept any bet between 1€ and 10€
 * In any round
-  * the player has a 30% chance of winning
-  * the win can be small 3x the bet amount, medium 10x the bet amount and big 50x the bet amount
+  * The win can be small 3x the bet amount, medium 10x the bet amount and big 50x the bet amount
-  * the player also has a 10% chance of winning a free round.
+  * The player can win one free round.
 * Free round works in the same way as a normal round except that no bet is deducted from the balance.
 The free round should follow immediately after winning a free round.
 * The player can both win money and a free round at the same time.
-* It should be possible to see all previous game outcomes for a specific player or a specific game round

-Any code that you feel can be reusable should be added into a &quot;framework&quot; component, only runtime persistence is expected (in memory DB).

-Make sure to write Unit / Acceptance test cases to support and verify the requirements above.
+### Part 2
+Payout simulation to verify RTP
+* Create an acceptance test that plays 100000 game rounds.
+* The test should verify that the RTP is around 97%
+* The test should use the REST API you created in part 1

-### Documentation
+## Documentation

 Please include a concise `ReadMe.md` file with the following:
 * Known limitations of your solution